george-sre/helm-repo-in-github/README.md

 # helm-repo-in-github

-This is a sample for how to setup a helm repo in github without gh-pages.
+This is a george-sre for how to setup a helm repo in github without gh-pages.
 This is usable even for private repositories.

 # Adding a new version or chart to this repo